xwu/xwu-swift-numerics/floating-point-part-3.md

 > Double rounding of float literals is tracked by Swift bug [SR-7124:
 > Double rounding in floating-point literal conversion][ref 13-1].

-Since every float literal is first used to create a __binary__ floating-point value, a decimal floating-point type that conforms to the protocol `ExpressibleByFloatLiteral` cannot distinguish between two values that have the same representation after rounding to fit `_MaxBuiltinFloatType`:
+Since `_MaxBuiltinFloatType` is a __binary__ floating-point type, a decimal floating-point type that conforms to the protocol `ExpressibleByFloatLiteral` cannot distinguish between two values that have the same binary floating-point representation rounded to fit `_MaxBuiltinFloatType`:

 ```swift
 import Foundation